"Am I Otherkin?"

 If social media isn't your thing, there are several annual events for alterhumans of all stripes.
 Currently, the main runners are Othercon (second weekend of August), The Centaurus Festival (second weekend of March), and Howlcon (third weekend of September).
 These events take place over one weekend in the year, hosting various events, panels, movies, and creative projects by and for non-humans.

 On the indie web, you can find a small community of non-humans with personal sites; some on free webhosts such as Neocities and Nekoweb.
 Many were there since the beginning, but a lot of modern websites were created in a revival movement of the original otherkin web presence.
 While it may not be helpful if your only taste of the community is through your personal website early on, it can't hurt to set up an otherkin journal or dedicated webpage.
-To find some personal websites ran by otherkin webmasters, check out the alterhuman, therian, and otherkin tags on Neocities or my Resources page.
+To find some personal websites ran by otherkin webmasters, check out the alterhuman, therian, otherkin, and fictionkin tags on Neocities or my Resources page.

 "Shifter's Disease"